Machine Learning Symmetry Discovery for Integrable Hamiltonian Dynamics: Introduction

-Previous work in this area has achieved significant success in uncovering continuous symmetries in classical mechanical systems\cite{2023arXiv231000105Y,PhysRevLett.128.180201,PhysRevLett.126.180604,pmlr-v202-yang23n,otto2023unified,forestano2023deep,2024arXiv241008087V}.
-However, a more challenging extension is to develop a systematic framework capable of automatically \textit{discovering} possible continuous Lie group symmetries, particularly non-Abelian ones, from a dataset, rather than relying on an analytical form of the Hamiltonian.
-In this study, we propose a Machine-Learning Symmetry Discovery (MLSD) algorithm designed to explore all possible continuous Lie group symmetry transformations in classical mechanical systems using their time-evolution datasets.
+In this study, we propose a Machine-Learning Symmetry Discovery (MLSD) algorithm designed to identify continuous Lie group symmetries in classical mechanical systems with integrable Hamiltonian dynamics, using simulated time-evolution trajectory data.
 The MLSD algorithm identifies conservation laws that correspond to continuous symmetry transformations.
 After training, MLSD outputs a three-way tensor $f$, representing the Lie algebra structure coefficients of the discovered set of symmetry transformations.
-The generality of these structure coefficients enables MLSD to identify both Abelian and non-Abelian symmetries.
+The structure coefficients provide a basis-independent representation that allows MLSD to identify both Abelian and non-Abelian symmetry algebras within the considered setting.

+Within this deliberately scoped benchmark setting, MLSD provides an end-to-end pipeline that (i) learns candidate conserved quantities from trajectories, (ii) recovers a basis-independent Lie-algebra signature via structure coefficients and Killing-form analysis, and (iii) reports stability and reproducibility diagnostics suitable for systematic comparison across symmetry dimensions.

 The paper is organized as follows: we first review the definition of continuous symmetries in classical systems, then explain each loss term designed in MLSD to discover symmetries using neural networks, and finally examine our proposed algorithm on two tasks: discovering $\SO(4)$ symmetry in the three-dimensional Kepler problem; and discovering $\SU(3)$ symmetry in the three-dimensional harmonic oscillator.